run-llama/llama_index/docs/guides/sql_guide.md

 LIMIT 1
 ```

+## Injecting Context

 By default, the text-to-SQL prompt just injects the table schema information into the prompt.
 However, oftentimes you may want to add your own context as well.
-See the below
-sections for figuring out how to better customize the table context that you create.

-## Injecting Context
+This section shows you how
+you can add context, either manually, or extracted through documents.